tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_stoplight.md

 {% include image_ad_right.html %}

 If the OpenAPI specification really powers all of these other activities, doesn't it make sense to build your platform around the specification?
 And from a larger view, to build your business around the specification?
 That's what Stoplight is doing.
 It's what makes them fundamentally different from other API platforms.
 I think it's what Kin Lane meant when he said Stoplight provides "new way to look at the API life cycle &mdash; a perspective that spans multiple dimensions, including design, definition, virtualization, documentation, testing, discovery, orchestration, and client."
+From a technical writer's perspective, this puts documentation as the center of API development activities.

 ## Not a post-design artifact to generate documentation